dhessing/dhessing.github.io/_posts/2016-03-12-multiples-of-3-and-5.markdown

 ---
 layout: post
-title:  "Multiples of 3 and 5"
+title:  Multiples of 3 and 5
-subtitle: "Problem 1"
+subtitle: Problem 1
-category: "project-euler"
+category: Project Euler
 ---

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.